Cheapest car insurance in Michigan for a bad driving record

 Cheapest car insurance in Michigan with a DUI

-While many insurers offer coverage after a DUI, Progressive provides the average cheapest coverage for $2,412.
+While many insurers offer coverage after a DUI, Progressive has the lowest rate at $2,412.

-The table below compares average car insurance rates with a clean driving record and rates after a DUI in Michigan.
+The table below shows the average car insurance rates for a clean record vs. a DUI in Michigan.

 CompanyAverage annual premium for clean recordAnnual premium for a DUI